hananagohir/Python-Workshop-Project/README.md

   * use `pygame` to load and play the audio file

-# How To Run The project
+# How To Run The Project
 1. Clone this repository to your local machine: `git clone https://github.com/hananagohir/Python-Workshop-Project.git`

 2. Change into the project directory: `cd Python-Workshop-Project`